 - Weakness of an arm, leg, or both.
 This may range from total paralysis of one side of the body to mild clumsiness of one hand.

 - Weakness and twisting of one side of the face.
-This may cause you to drool saliva.
+This may cause you to drool saliva, or cause slurred speech.

 - Problems with balance, co-ordination, vision, speech, communication or swallowing.